vmendes/spring-beans-marshaller/README.md

 		String context = result.getString();

-Does not contain any dependency to Spring Framework, so that you can generate namespace correctly by:
+It does not contain any dependency to Spring Framework, so that you can generate namespace correctly by:

 		SpringBeansMarshaller.setSpringVersion("3.1");